 A concert tracker is a tool that logs every show you've attended, helping you maintain your complete concert history with dates, artists, venues, and stats.
 The format varies (app, spreadsheet, physical logbook), but the purpose is the same: building a searchable record of your live music experiences.
+For a deep dive into one option, see our complete guide to the Concerts Remembered app.

 What a Concert Tracker Does